aleksStajic/aleksStajic/README.md

 # about
-Hi, my name is Aleks and I'm working on improving my programming skills through self-learning
+Hi, my name is Aleks and I'm an electrical engineering student at the University of British Columbia.
+I'm working on improving my programming skills through self-learning and course projects.